catalyzeio/stratum-docs/mfa-troubleshooting.md

 1. Choose the email mode.
 2. Enter your credentials and `Submit`.
-3. Check your email for a one time use code.
+3. Check your email for a one time password (OTP).
 4. Enter your one time use code.
 5. Login to your account from the [dashboard](https://product.catalyze.io/account).
 6. Open your account settings by clicking your username in the top right.
 Or navigate to [https://product.catalyze.io/account/view](https://product.catalyze.io/account/view).
 7. Expand the `MFA` section.
 8. Click `Disable` next to the authenticator mode.

 You'll now have full access to your Catalyze account.
-If you want to enable the authenticator mode again, just follow [this guide](/stratum/articles/guides/enable-multi-factor-auth) to repeat the setup process.
+If you want to enable the authenticator mode again, just follow [this guide](/stratum/articles/guides/enable-multi-factor-auth#adding-additional-factors) to repeat the setup process.

 ## CLI Uses the Incorrect Mode